Xotl/cool-github-releases/README.md

 ## Reference
 The required inputs will vary depending on the selected `mode`.
 There are only 3 valid values: `download`, `update`, `delete`.

 All modes require a valid `github_token`, commonly you can use the [one provided in the environment for your workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token).
-In case you get some permissions error messages you will need to provide a token with more elevated privilages.
+In case you get some permissions error messages you will need to provide a token with more elevated privileges.

 <br/>